 Here’s a recent issue for us.
 At day’s end, we’d open the trailer door to find our favorite beverage cans rolling around on the floor.
 Evidently the weight of the cans in the refrigerator door, coupled with the force exerted by making corners, would cause the fridge door to pop open, and the pop to pop out.
 Not only did it present us with dented cola cans, but too often the door wouldn’t be kind enough to close itself, and the interior of the cooler would be anything but cool.

-Yep, two-dollars and change bought a brass barrel bolt.
+Yep, a few bucks bought a brass barrel bolt.
 We pre-drilled through the metal trim under the door, and ensured that the screws were short enough not to cause trouble by running into anything vital.
 Now when we hit the road we simply shoot the bolt through the latch and head off.
 No more rolling cola.